eformsignen/eformsignen.github.io/help/chapter1.rst

-There are two ways to create a document from a template: uploading a file on eformsign and creating a template using Web Form Designer, and creating a template using Microsoft Office using Form Builder and uploading it on eformsign.
+There are two ways to create a document from a template: uploading a file on eformsign and creating a template using Web Form Designer, and creating a template using Microsoft Office using Form Builder (MS Office add-in) and uploading it on eformsign.

 1. **Using Web Form Designer**